 - Remove the upper and lower access panels and fold away the insulation. - Turn the water temperature dial clockwise (>>) to increase the temperature, or counter clockwise (<<) to decrease the temperature.
-Adjust both thermostats to the same temperature setting.
-To avoid a shortage of usable hot water, do not adjust the upper thermostat to a temperature setting that is higher than the lower thermostat's temperature setting.
+Adjust thermostat to the desire temperature set-point.

-NOTE: Most models have two thermostats, but some models may only have one.
-If your water heater has only one thermostat, it is located behind the lower access panel.
+NOTE: Your water heater has only one thermostat, it is located behind the upper access panel.

-Fold the insulation back in place and replace the access panels.
+Fold the insulation back in place and replace the access panels. ▲ WARNING!

-▲ WARNING!
 Be sure panels are secured to reduce the risk of fire and electric shock.